-Abbott Claim Vineyard is defined by the Savannah Ridge, a protected ridge line that sits upon ancient, fractured, well-draining oceanic sandstone — some of the oldest soils in the Willamette Valley.
-Along the property’s 170-acre boundary is an area rich in geological history, with expansive skies and dynamic microclimates.
-Just one third of the land is planted to vineyard, leaving the rest to polyculture and natural habitat.
+Abbott Claim Vineyard is defined by the Savannah Ridge, a protected ridge line that sits on ancient, fractured, well-draining oceanic sandstone — some of the oldest soils in the Willamette Valley.
+Just a small portion of the 170 acres is planted with vines, leaving the rest to polyculture and natural habitat.
 The broad hillsides are protected by the Dundee Hills to the east, the Chehalem Mountains to the north, and the Coast Range to the west, creating a unique rain shadow pushing cooler, wetter weather north.

 Abbott Claim Vineyard

 Soils: Shallow, fractured oceanic sandstone, primarily of the Wellsdale and Willakenzie series.

 Elevation: 330 to 480 feet above sea level

 Aspect: A broad slope of South, Southeast and Southwest exposures.